uclahs-cds/pipeline-call-gSV/README.md

     normal:
       - "/path/to/input/BAM"
 ```
-> Note: The pipeline is intended for germline samples.
-However, if need be as an exceptional case a tumor sample is to be run with this pipeline, it can be done by specifying `tumor` instead of `normal` in the input YAML with a corresponding single tumor BAM path.
-Please note, using the sample type tags `normal` or `tumor` DOES NOT affect how germline SV/CNV calling is performed.
+> Note: This pipeline is designed to detect germline SVs.
+To maintain consistency with other Boutros Lab Nextflow pipelines, the input YAML format mirrors that of other somatic or germline variant calling pipelines.
+However, it's important to note that the sample type tags, whether labeled as 'normal' or 'tumor', do NOT influence the germline SV/CNV calling processes in this pipeline.

 ### Nextflow Config File Parameters